Before he went to medical school, Michael Fishman was already addicted to drugs.

 Fishman says he believes that addiction “runs about 10 to 11 percent across the board, whether you’re a physician or executive.
 The percentage of addiction in the health care field is pretty much right there with the percentage of society in general.”

-He says many medical professionals still don’t realize that treatment is available and very effective.
+He says many medical professionals still don’t realize that Male Drug Addiction Recovery Program is available and very effective.

 “People [doctors and nurses] don’t grasp that the treatment of addiction success rates are right up there with the success rate of other medical disorders,” Fishman says.
 For example, “if you’re a professional under monitoring, your success rate [for recovery] can be up in the 90th percentile.
 With diabetes, you might achieve 25 to 33 percent.’’